Quileute: Artwork and material culture

 Historically the Quileute were talented builders and craftsmen.
-Like many other tribes in the region, they were excellent boat and canoe makers.
+Like many other tribes in the region, they were boat and canoe makers.
 They could make canoes for whaling, which could hold tons of cargo and many men.
 They had cedar canoes ranging in size from small boats that could hold two people to giant vessels up to 58 m long and capable of holding up to 6,000 pounds.
 The modern clipper ship's hull uses a design much like the canoes used by the Quileutes.

 The Quileutes used the resources from the land to make tools and other items.
 In the region, almost everything was made out of wood.
 Necessities like utensils, clothing, weapons, and paints were made from the available natural resources.
 In terms of arts and crafts, the Quileute Tribe is best known for their woven baskets and dog-hair blankets.
 The tribe would raise specially bred, woolly dogs for their hair, which they would spin and weave into blankets.
 They would also weave incredibly fine baskets that were so tightly woven that they could hold water.
 They could boil water in some of them.

 Using cedar bark, they made waterproof skirts and hats to shield their bodies against the heavy rainfall in the region.